 While the flagship GoPro’s new front display will grab the headlines, the rear display has also been sized-up.
 Both cameras have a 16:9 widescreen LCD touchscreen displays, but they differ in size; the Hero 9 has a 2.27-inch display while the Hero 8 offers a noticeable smaller 1.95-inch display.
 That’s a 16% difference in size.

 GoPro Hero 8 vs 9 Black: lens

 When it comes to the lens, there’s a huge difference between the Hero9 Black and the Hero8 Black.
 While the older product has a fixed lens, the new flagship has a removable lens cover, just as the Hero7 Black featured.
-It can host a Max Lens Mod (US$99.99), which will be available in October as an add-on accessory.
+It can host a Max Lens Mod (US$99.99), which is sold as an add-on accessory.
 It’s a key new feature, and one that will allow the Hero 9 Black to perform some of the features hitherto exclusive to the GoPro Max, such as 360º horizon lock, which means the camera can be rotated through 360º.
 It will also permit an ultra-wide 155º Max SuperView mode up to 2.7K 60 fps.

 GoPro Hero 8 vs 9 Black: size and build

 Are those new features worth their weight?
 We hope so because the new Hero 9 Black is physically larger than the Hero 8 Black.
 The Hero 9 Black measures 71x55x33.6mm and weighs 158g, which doesn’t compare too well to the GoPro Hero 8’s slimmer 66.3x48.6x28.4mm and 126g weight.